JetBrains/kotlin-web-site/docs/topics/jvm/java-to-kotlin-interop.md

 In that sense, clients might be incompatible with previous library versions.
 This usually means that you need a proper library versioning, for example, major version increase in SemVer.

-The compiler generates all the members of `DefaultImpls` with the `@Deprecated` annotation.
-This is to remind you that you shouldn't use these members in Java code, the compiler generates them only for compatibility purposes.
+The compiler generates all the members of `DefaultImpls` with the `@Deprecated` annotation: you shouldn't use these members in Java code, because the compiler generates them only for compatibility purposes.

 In case of inheritance from a Kotlin interface compiled in `all` or `all-compatibility` modes, `DefaultImpls` compatibility stubs will invoke the default method of the interface with standard JVM runtime resolution semantics.